Tejaswini Khedkar

 • Overcoming the challenge

-1. We focused on evaluative research with customer support to adapt quickly.
+1. I focused on evaluative research with customer support to adapt quickly.

-1. We studied the competitors like existing desktop version of chatbots for feature prioritization.
+1. I studied the competitors like existing desktop version of chatbots for feature prioritization.

 The Challenge